ninjaa/eldo-app/backend/README.md

 then install the .env file

+You can see the .env.example, it's pretty straightforward to figure out.
+REPLICATE is not needed at this time.
+UPSTAGE is used by diagrammatic, so needed for Arxiv 2 video.

 #### Reset

 ```bash
 python scripts/restore_mongo_db.py clean-dev
 ```
-+
-Deleting all the folders in media directory
+Also, delete all the folders in media directory

 ## Running Server